 the evaluation form of the practicum agency.

 The learning contract allows the student to establish measurable goals and to facilitate supervisory conferences and self-evaluation.
 This is not a process which is "done to" the student but done with the student.
 The student should critically assess his/her performance and discuss self-perceptions along with those expressed by the Practicum Instructor.
-The student is also asked to complete an evaluation of the practicum agency and practicum instructor at the end of the Spring semester.
+The student is also asked to complete an evaluation of the practicum agency and practicum instructor at the end of Fieldwork II & Seminar.
 This provides feedback to the Social Work Program and the practicum agency regarding the practicum site and allows the student to have input into improving the quality of future placements at this agency.
 These forms are required to be submitted before a final grade can be entered for the student.

 Evaluation of Students by Director of Field Education/Liaison